bane-stealthium/gpubreach/README.md

    bash run_regenerate_a1.sh
    ```

    It will iteratively hammer and check whether bit-flip re-appeared.
 Unfortunately, when exactly it will re-appear is not know (may be a few minutes or hours).
 You may choose to wait a few hours or a day before restarting the process.
-For the CPU-GPU exploit, you may also go for case 1 instead of case 2, given we already demonstrated arbitrary RW.
+For the CPU-GPU exploit, you may also go for the [Alternative Step 3](#alternative-step-3-exploit-without-gpubreach), given we already demonstrated arbitrary RW.